Skip to main content

 3. Select the Role(s) the group will have access to

 4. (optional) Select the specific environments.
-See the comment below about resources being scoped to the environment or organisation level.
+See the comment below about resources being scoped to the environment or organization level.

 5. Select ‘Create group’

-Resources are scoped to the environment or the organisation level
+Resources are scoped to the environment or the organization level

-Some permissions can not be limited to an environment level, because their corresponding resource has an organisation-wide scope.
+Some permissions can not be limited to an environment level, because their corresponding resource has an organization-wide scope.

 Read more in the Scoping of resources section to understand what this means for your setup.